 A VDR and a Cloud Storage Service: The Similarities to Admit

 The epoch when businessmen used to store all their documents, employees’ contracts, financial reports, and other vital papers in huge repositories are long gone.
 No, it does not mean that no paper documents exist anymore – it means that they are not the only acceptable way to preserve information.
-In fact, physical repositories packed with paper stacks make the data vulnerable: you never know what may happen to the repository, who may enter it and steal your files, etc. Today, the additional data protection guarantee is ensured by cloud services.
+In fact, physical repositories packed with paper stacks make the data vulnerable: you never know what may happen to the repository, who may enter it and steal your files, etc. Today, additional data protection guarantee is ensured by cloud services.

-In general, there are two types of such storages – virtual data rooms and generic cloud storage services (such as DropBox, Google Drive, OneDrive, etc.).
+In general, there are two types of storage – virtual data rooms and generic cloud storage services (such as DropBox, Google Drive, OneDrive, etc.).
 Being based on the same technology they have quite a lot in common.
 When you keep your files in one of the storages mentioned you, actually, keep them in a virtual cloud: digital copies of your paper documents are being uploaded to servers that are likely to be scattered geographically.
 Hence, in a case anything happens to your analog files you may always restore them from a cloud: a VDR and a generic cloud service prove to be perfect spaces to archive and to back up important files.

 Moreover, both of them are convenient venues for collaboration with partners, investors, employees, etc. Any file or folder which you keep in the cloud can be accessed by users who are allowed to see it.
 Basically, you invite people to work with your data remotely.
-It saves you and the other participants of a project a considerable amount of time and efforts.
+It saves you and the other participants of a project a considerable amount of time and effort.

 Thus, VDRs and regular cloud services prove to be much more efficient than physical repositories as they guarantee convenient data storage and quick sharing of information.